 103.-(1.)
-Before the electric line is constructed or work is Provision when done by any electric authority within ten yards of any telegraph any work done by electric line vested in the Chief Postmaster (other than repairs or the laying authority. of consumers' connections with mains where the direction of the electric line crosses a telegraph line vested in the Chief Postmaster at right angles at the point of shortest distance and continues in the same direction for a distance of six feet on each side of such point and where the connecting wires so crossing are not within three feet of any telegraph wire) the electric authority or its agents shall not less than seven nor more than twenty-eight clear days before commencing the work give written notice to the Chief Postmaster specifying the course nature and gauge of such electric line and the manner in which such electric line is intended to be constructed and used and the amount and nature of the currents intended to be transmitted thereby and the manner in which such work shall be carried out continued and used and the electric authority and its agents shall comply with such reasonable requirements either general or special as may from time to time be made by the Chief Postmaster for the purpose of preventing any telegraph lines of the Chief Postmaster from being injuriously affected by any such work.
+Before the electric line is constructed or work is Provision when line vested in the Chief Postmaster (other than repairs or the laying authority. of consumers' connections with mains where the electric line crosses a telegraph line vested in the Chief Postmaster at right angles at the point of shortest distance and continues in the same direction for a distance of six feet on each side of such point and where the connecting wires so crossing are not within three feet of any telegraph wire) the electric authority or its agents shall not less than seven nor more than twenty-eight clear days before commencing the work give written notice to the Chief Postmaster specifying the course nature and gauge of such electric line and the manner in which such electric line is intended to be constructed and used and the amount and nature of the currents intended to be transmitted thereby and the manner in which such work shall be carried out continued and used and the electric authority and its agents shall comply with such reasonable requirements either general or special as may from time to time be made by the Chief Postmaster for the purpose of preventing any telegraph lines of the Chief Postmaster from being injuriously affected by any such work.